lsst/pipelines_lsst_io/getting-started/multiband-analysis.rst

    .. code-block:: python

-      rCoaddCalexp = butler.get('deepCoadd_calexp',  {'filter': 'HSC-R', 'tract': 0, 'patch': '1,1'})
+      rCoaddCalexp = butler.get('deepCoadd_calexp', band='r', trct=9813, patch=41)
       rCoaddPhotoCalib = rCoaddCalexp.getPhotoCalib()

 These ``PhotoCalib`` objects not only have methods for directly accessing calibration information, but also for applying those calibrations.
 Use the ``PhotoCalib.instFluxToMagnitude()`` method to transform instrumental fluxes in counts to AB magnitudes, and ``PhotoCalib.instFluxToNanojanksy()`` to transform counts into nanojansky.
-When called with an ``lsst.afw.table.SourceCatalog`` and string specifying the flux field name, these methods each return an array with the magnitude and magnitude error as columns.
+When called with an ``lsst.afw.table.SourceCatalog`` and string specifying the flux field name, these methods each return an array with the magnitude and magnitude error as a list of tuples.

 .. code-block:: python

+   gMags = gCoaddPhotoCalib.instFluxToMagnitude(gSources, 'base_PsfFlux')
    rMags = rCoaddPhotoCalib.instFluxToMagnitude(rSources, 'base_PsfFlux')
-   iMags = iCoaddPhotoCalib.instFluxToMagnitude(iSources, 'base_PsfFlux'])
+   iMags = iCoaddPhotoCalib.instFluxToMagnitude(iSources, 'base_PsfFlux')

 Filtering for unique, deblended sources with the detect_isPrimary flag
 ======================================================================